Avezzano Cathedral: Exterior

 The modern building has a travertine façade in the Neo-Renaissance style with three entryways in front.
 Above the entryways are mosaics, the central one depicting Jesus with the other two each depicting one of the two patron saints of the city, St. Bartholomew and the Madonna di Pietraquaria.
 On the side of the cathedral bordering the Via Guglielmo Marconi stands the campanile, the tallest in the city.

 Interior

 The cathedral has a cruciform layout with three naves divided by pillars and illuminated by three rose windows and the windows of the cupola.
 Above the arches, cornices have been added in the restoration undertaken after the damage from the World War II bombardment.
 All the naves haves apses, but only the central one, fashioned with white stone from a nearby mountain, extends from the perimeter of the church.
 In the chancel is the pipe organ, which was built in 1975 by the Pontificia Fabbrica d'organi Comm.
 Giovanni Tamburini.
-Elements of the presbytery, including the main altar, the pulpit, and the candleholder for the Paschal candle, were built in 2020 by the artist Alberto Cicerone using Carrara marble, with Capodimonte porcelain for the floral decorations.
+Elements of the presbytery, including the main altar, the ambon, and the candleholder for the Paschal candle, were built in 2020 by the artist Alberto Cicerone using Carrara marble, with Capodimonte porcelain for the floral decorations.